Denver CRE Capital Allocation 2026

 - AI infrastructure lease and land comps — The Denver AI Infrastructure Cluster 2026 analysis covers Crusoe Spark Factory (Brighton, $200M+, 352K SF) and Flexential Parker ($192M, 249K SF) as confirmed deals.
 No land-comp database or speculative pipeline for the suburban AI corridor is in the DB yet.

 - Office investment sales by submarket — The $370M Q4 2025 metro investment sales figure is aggregate.
-Submarket allocation (what portion went to Cherry Creek vs. DTC vs. suburban) is not decomposed in the current DB.
+Submarket allocation (what portion went to Cherry Creek vs. Denver Tech Center vs. suburban) is not decomposed in the current DB.

 Related Pages